Saima-Hassan/NLP-specialization/README.md

-# NLP-specialization
+# NLP
-A NLP Specialization - 4 course series of Deeplearningai that I am doing from Coursera
+NLP Lessons that I am teaching in course "Large Language Models with Applications"